 TEE12: Dynamic Web Sites

 The focus of this unit is building advanced web applications using Open Source Software.
-With Apache web server and MySQL database installed and running on their notebook computers, students create a development environment for building dynamic web sites.
-Using Open Source Content Management Systems, students design, develop and evaluate web sites for clients.
-The essentials of programming in PHP and linking to a MySQL database are also included in the course.
-All completed applications are uploaded to a remote web server.
+Students create a development environment for building dynamic web sites with Apache web server, PHP, and MySQL database.
+The essentials of programming in PHP and linking to a MySQL database are included together with the basics of web application security and uploading completed applications to a remote server.
+Students also use an Open Source Content Management System to design, develop and evaluate a web site for a client

 TEE13: Awesome Apps